aidanbean/sc2-ai/guide_to_pysc2.md

 - `QUEUED` is a bool argument for most of the actions to indicate whether this action should be executed now or after pervious action

-- The map is `64x64`, with the top left being `[0, 0]`. spawn location is either top left or bottom right.
+- The screen is `84x84`, with the top left being `[0, 0]`. spawn location is either top left or bottom right.

 - `PLAYER_RELATIVE`: a list of units arranged relative to the current player.

 - Coordinate information are extracted from 6 frame in total.
 If there is 18 units in the game, you will get `18 x 6` coordinates for the same 18 units that is moving in the 6 frames.
+The coordinates of units are returned in the order (y, x), but you must pass in the values in the order (x, y).

+- To execute a action, you must call `actions.FunctionCall("function", "arguments for this function")` in `def step()`

 ## Python:
 `__future__`: avoid confusion on different import tools, avoid incompatiablility in different version of python